jsmolka/blog/content/posts/horizons/index.md

 {.overflow}

 ### Artwork
 While cover artworks might appear supplemental to the musical experience, they are of great importance to me.
-Thought trough covers stand out from an endless sea of mediocrity and capture attention.
+Thought-trough covers stand out from an endless sea of mediocrity and capture attention.
 If you find one that resonates with you, it's almost impossible to not listen to the album.
 That's the feeling I had, and still have, with the cover of Horizons.
 It is one of my favorites, if not the favorite.
 Its vinyl version is used as a decorative piece between the speakers in my living room and sparks joy every time I notice it.

 ![](img/cover-horizons.jpg "Horizons cover (Oct 22)")